 Date:

 Owner:

 Consulting Engineer:

 Dear Sirs:

 Re:

-This is to certify that to the best of our known oted project were completed as of and record drawings including inspections, Control Bylaw. vledge all works and services in connection with the abovein accordance with the approved engineering testing, and acceptance as per Subdivision and Development
+r knowledge all works and services in connection with the abovein accordance with the approved engineerin tions, testing, and acceptance as per Subdivision and Developmen

-This does not exempt the Owner from any come to the knowledge of the Village during further requirements or agreement responsibilities which may g the one year Maintenance Period.
+n any further requirements or agreement responsibilities which may during the one year Maintenance Period.

-te, the Maintenance Period shall extend toand f \$will be confirmed for release on this date, in cance Certificate.
+Based on the above Total Performant the Maintenance Holdback in the amo compliance with issuance of a Final A ce date, the Maintenance Period shall extend toand punt of \$will be confirmed for release on this date, in acceptance Certificate.

 Consulting Engineer ENGINEER'S SEAL

 Village Official's Approval